rebeccatraceyt/Kryan/README.md

 - [Bootstrap](https://getbootstrap.com/docs/4.4/getting-started/introduction/)
      - Bootstrap was used to ...
 - [Google Fonts](https://fonts.google.com/)
-    - Google fonts was used to import the fonts "Cabin" and "Raleway" into the style.css file.
+    - Google fonts was used to import the fonts "Roboto", "Lato" and "Montserrat" into the style.css file.
 These fonts were used throughout the project.
 - [Font Awesome](https://fontawesome.com/)
      - Font Awesome was used on all pages throughout the website to import icons (e.g. social media icons) for UX purposes.
 - [Git](https://git-scm.com/)